 Should You Attempt a Root Smudge at Home?

 Yes!
-This is a fairly simple process and one you could definitely take on at home!
-Follow our steps for doing a foolproof root smudge at home!
+This is a fairly gentle and simple process you could definitely take on at home!
+Follow our steps for doing a seamless root smudge at home!

 Root Smudge Steps